raestrada/sappers/README.md

 > "Who is in charge here, Commander?"

 Kubernetes and Containers are broken by design.
-VM and hypervisors had been an issue just because are trying to clone a full operating system and machine to run only a couple of prcesses.
+VM and hypervisors had been an issue just because are trying to clone a full operating system and machine to run only a couple of processes.
 Containers looks better on the sense that they share a common kernel, but that was never the issue on first place.
-Micro-vms and unikernel face directly the problem, vm and hypervisor at fine if we focus on implement just what its needed to run ou processes, the is not need at all to use an operating system and all hardware abstracion.
+Micro-vms and unikernel face directly the problem, vm and hypervisor at fine if we focus on implement just what its needed to run specific processes, there is not need at all to use an operating system and all hardware abstraction.

-Under this context, orchestration and coreography must also evolve to something simpler.
-Sappers its created about just 2 basic principles:
+Under this context, orchestration and choreography must also evolve to something simpler.
+Sappers its created under just 2 basic principles:

 - Eventually know who are your peers